oslabs-beta/Podz/README.md

 > kubectl proxy --port=&lt;number&gt;

 This can be any port of your choice, so long as you change the Podz website’s port to match it.

+### Conecting a database

+Currently, Podz is able to be connected to a MongoDb database to store snapshots of the cluster health and architecture at given points of time.
+To connect a database, copy and paste your MongoDb connection link into the field on the "demo" page.
+Next enter the port that you are proxying and confirm.

+### Creating and loading snapshots

+To create a snapshot, simply to click the 'Take Snasphot' button.
+To load snapshots, select a time range with the calendar component, and then click the 'Load Snapshot' button.
+The button will open a dropdown with all snapshots taken within that range of time, ordered by time.
+Finally, click one of the options and the snapshot will load a previous version of the cluster.

 ## Examples